ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Worker
 ======

-This is a _Budget Worker Proposal_ which funds the following effort ares through calendar year
+This is a _Budget Worker Proposal_ which funds the following effort areas through calendar year
 2019:
 * BitShares Core Development
 * Collaboration Tools